1Popla/crypto-scraping/README.md

 # Requirements
 Python 3.x
-Libraries: pandas, sqlalchemy, psycopg2, playwright.sync_api
-PostgreSQL server running with a database and a table named crypto Access to the internet to scrape data from CoinMarketCap
+Libraries: pandas, sqlalchemy, psycopg2, playwright PostgreSQL server running with a database and a table named crypto Access to the internet to scrape data from CoinMarketCap